Working With Children Check in Victoria

 Your non-convictions, spent convictions, acquittals because of mental impairment, and pending charges are all considered.

-The Check also examines reports from other courts and organisations, such as Corrections Victoria, the Department of Health, and the Human Services’ Child Protection Unit, as well as any other information you provide.
+The Check also examines reports from other courts and organisations, such as Corrections Victoria, the Department of Health, and Child Protection, as well as any other information you provide.
 If you work for any professional bodies, they may be asked about your professional conduct

 Working With Children Checks are valid for five years.
 Your Check can be reassessed during these five years if your circumstances change.